-So bottom line is we can actually make a big difference to you know, the process, can we and we're just about at the end of our time.
+So bottom line is we can actually make a big difference to you know, the process, can't we?
+We're just about at the end of our time.
 One quick question from Ben.
-Ben says, Do you recommend any particular pregnancy pillow?
-He apparently uses the belly boost.
-But as he's never been pregnant, not yet.
-Anyway.
+Ben says, do you recommend any particular pregnancy pillow?
+He apparently uses the Belloost.
+But as he's never been pregnant, not yet, anyway.
 He just wanted to check for comfort purposes.

-Yeah, well, I've used three different ones.
-Over the years.
-The developer of police sent me one kindly to try out on our patience when she was just producing it.
-And I hands down that is the one that the women that I see love more than any of the pillows I've tried.
-So I would highly recommend it.
+Well, I've used three different ones over the years.
+The developer of Balloost sent me one kindly to try out on our patients when she was just producing it.
+And I hands down, that is the one that the women that I see love more than any of the pillows I've tried.
+So, I would highly recommend it.
 I mean, there are good ones too, but that's exceptionally good.
-It's really well designed because it's been designed by, you know, a manual therapists.
-So
+It's really well designed because it's been designed by, you know, a manual therapist.

-Elizabeth has been great, thank you.
-We've had lots of people thanking you for this moniker in particular, I got one comment from here saying this has been a fantastic talk and we should thank you very much.
+Elisabeth that has been great, thank you.
+We've had lots of people thanking you for this, Monika in particular, I got one comment from her saying this has been a fantastic talk and we should thank you very much.
 I'd really like to know the results of that delfy study that you've been involved in when we're allowed to know it eventually.
-And if you can share those other resources with me, I'll make sure that all of our viewers get hold of those and we'll put them on the website with the recording so that hopefully we can improve not just pregnancy care, but we can improve the research behind it as well.
+And if you can share those other resources with me, I'll make sure that all of our viewers get hold of those and we'll put them on the website with the recording so hopefully we can improve not just pregnancy care, but we can improve the research behind it as well.
+Thank you.

-Thank you